ibm-cloud-docs/messages-for-rabbitmq/howto-admin-password.md

 The {{site.data.keyword.messages-for-rabbitmq_full}} service is provisioned with an admin user.

-You have to set the admin password before you can use it to connect.
+You must set the admin password before you can use it to connect.
 To set the password through the {{site.data.keyword.cloud_notm}} dashboard, select _Manage_ from the service dashboard to open the management panel for your service.
 Open the _Settings_ tab, and use the _Change Database Admin Password_ panel to set a new admin password.

 ![The Change Database Admin Password Panel in Settings](images/settings-admin-password.png){: caption="Figure 1.
 The Change Database Admin Password Panel in _Settings_" caption-side="bottom"}

-## Setting the admin password via the command line
+## Setting the admin password by using the command line
 {: #setting-password-cli}

-Use the `cdb user-password` command from the [{{site.data.keyword.databases-for}} CLI Plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference) to set the admin password with the command line.
+Use the `cdb user-password` command from the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference) to set the admin password with the command line.

 For example, to set the admin password for a deployment named "example-deployment", use the following command.
 ```shell